ashleykleynhans/vagrant-jenkins-spinnaker/README.md

 Previous versions are not supported since their dependency packages are no longer available to download after JFrog sunset Bintray on 1st May 2021.

-Provision Jenkins and Spinnaker for CI/CD on Ubuntu 20.04 LTS using Vagrant, Virtualbox and Ansible with the following configuration:
+Provision Jenkins and Spinnaker for CI/CD using Vagrant, Virtualbox and Ansible with the following configuration:

-* 1 Jenkins box
+* 1 Jenkins box running Ubuntu 18.04 LTS
-* 1 Spinnaker box
+* 1 Spinnaker box running Ubuntu 22.04 LTS

+> The reason for Spinnaker running Ubuntu 22.04 LTS is because the spinnaker-community repos do not include sizes, and this causes issues when Halyard installs the spinnaker-igor and spinnaker-clouddriver dependency packages, and Halyard does not complete the installation process.

 ## Requirements